spoom-php/core/README.md

 Spoom Core (and most official library) works with PHP 7.1 or above

 ## Usage
-Here is a basic example to initialize the framework with the `Core\Application`:
+Here is a basic example to initialize the `Core\Application`:

 ```php
 <?php require __DIR__ . '/vendor/autoload.php';